heartofclojure/heartofclojure-site-2019/privacy-policy.md

 Email addresses of submitters may be imported into MailChimp for the express purpose of keeping people informed on the status of the CFP process.
 These are kept in separate email lists, and deleted when the CFP process is completed.
 We do not sign people up to our main announcement list without explicit consent to do so.

+The CFP app is hosted on Heroku, which may log HTTP requests including IP addresses.

 ### https://activities.heartofclojure.eu ("the activities app")

 Registering for the activities app requires a user name, email address, and profile picture.
 This data is stored on Heroku ([Heroku security information](https://www.heroku.com/policy/security) and [privacy policy](https://www.salesforce.com/company/privacy/)).